 The next step is to figure out the format of your online course.
 If you spent the time researching your competition, then this will be easier to do.
 There are three ways to go about this.

 1. See what others offer and offer something similar or try to find a gap in the marketplace to fill it.

 For instance, if several businesses in your market offer one-on-one coaching at a high price, then you can be different.
-You can offer a course where learners do it on their own and save a lot of money in the process.
+You can offer an online course where learners do it on their own and save a lot of money in the process.
 Keep your product affordable and straightforward.